-We consider all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
+We consider all highly liquid investments purchased with a maturity of three months or less and cash items in transit to be cash equivalents.

 Donor restricted cash and donations payable

 Restricted cash consists of donations collected by us and payable to our customers, net of the associated transaction fees earned.
 Monies associated with donations payable are segregated in a separate bank account and used exclusively for the payment of donations payable.
 This usage restriction is either legally or internally imposed and reflects our intention with regard to such deposits.